By David Joel Miller.

 13. Work at a job you hate.

 Pick a dead-end job and stay there until you die.
 Carefully avoid any effort to improve your job or career.
 Never get more education or learn new skills.
-There is no point in trying as you know that happiness is an allusion and everyone hates their job.
+There is no point in trying as you know that happiness is an illusion and everyone hates their job.
 If you start to like your job become suspicious and quit.
 Take a new job that is less rewarding.
 Good things can’t last so if this is too enjoyable it is bound to go wrong soon.

 Tim’s post started as 12 ways but ended as 14 ways.
 Since I was not sure that would be enough ways to create misery I have come up with 13 more ways.
 If you need more ways to be miserable check out the list at CYT.

-Now should you decide you have had enough misery and want some recovery try doing the opposite of these suggestions.
+Now should you decide you have had enough misery and want some recovery, try doing the opposite of these suggestions.

 Any of you have other ways you have made yourself miserable that you would care to share?
 What are you doing to move from misery to happiness?
 What has worked to make your life happy?